-The validity of the common stock being offered by this prospectus supplement and the accompanying prospectus have been passed upon for us by Goodwin Procter LLP, Boston, Massachusetts.
-The general summary of material U.S. federal income tax considerations beginning on page S-18 of this prospectus supplement under the heading "United States federal income tax considerations" has been passed upon for us by Baker, Donelson, Bearman, Caldwell & Berkowitz, P.C.
-Certain legal matters in connection with this offering will be passed upon for the underwriters by Skadden, Arps, Slate, Meagher & Flom, LLP, New York, New York.
+Goodwin Procter LLP, Boston, Massachusetts, will pass upon certain matters relating to this offering for us.
+The general summary of material United States federal income tax considerations beginning on page S-9 of this prospectus supplement under the heading "United States Federal Income Tax Considerations" has been passed upon for us by Baker, Donelson, Bearman, Caldwell & Berkowitz, P.C.
+Critical legal matters will be passed upon for the Sales Agents by DLA Piper US LLP, New York, New York.